 From a bioinformatics algorithm to a minimum viable product.
 It seems like a trivial process and should indeed be a no-brainer, however, creating real products from research work is almost an impossible task.

 I’ve been doing computer science research applied to bioinformatics for over 5 years.
 I worked on a couple large-scale international projects and developed a few web applications.
 However, unless you are working for a large (EBI, EMBL, NCBI/NIH, SwissProt…) research institute, is very very hard to go beyond the “good enough” level and drive more user adoption.

-Adding new features or implementing major improvements to the application leads us to the aforementioned problems: no time and no money.
+Adding new features or implementing significant improvements to the application leads us to the problems above: no time and no money.
 There are problem newer projects that require your full attention or, if it is something unique that you really want to continue developing, the funding will probably be nowhere to be found.

 In sum, designing the algorithms and creating applications is just the initial challenge.
 Maintaining these new systems online, attracting users or adding new features is impossible to do.
 And these are essential requirements for a minimum viable product.